theonemule/qemu-docker/README.md

 # QEMU in a Linux Container.
-Run Windows VMs and Connect Via a Brwoser!
+Run Windows VMs and Connect Via a Browser!

 [<img src="servercontainer.jpg" width="50%">](https://youtu.be/NVqP40Sv2Xc)